Godspower-Eze/godspowereze.com/content/posts/mathematical-background-on-lattices/index.md

 ---
 author: "Godspower Eze"
-title: "Mathematical Background on Lattices - Introduction to Lattice-Based Cryptography"
+title: "Mathematical Background on Lattices - A Deep Dive on Lattice-Based Cryptography"
 date: "2025-02-27"
-description: "First in the series, Introduction to Lattice-based cryptography exploring the mathematical background and fundamentals of lattices"
+description: "First in the series, A Deep Dive on Lattice-Based Cryptography exploring the mathematical background and fundamentals of lattices"
-keywords: ["lattice-based cryptography", "introduction to lattice-based cryptography", "lattices", "mathematics of lattices"]
+keywords: ["lattice-based cryptography", "introduction to lattice-based cryptography", "lattices", "mathematics of lattices", "Deep Dive on Lattice-Based Cryptography"]
 tags: [
     "cryptography",
     "lattices",